edexter/population-genetics/genetic_diversity/Practical_exercise_calculating_genetic_diversity.md

 ### 1.1 Check Required Software

 Before we begin, we need to ensure you have the necessary bioinformatics tool installed.
 We'll be using:
-- **vcftools**: For VCF filtering and calculating diversity statistics
+- **vcftools**: For VCF filtering and calculating diversity statistics (required)
+- **bcftools**: Optional tool with sometimes more convenient features for VCF manipulation

 #### Check if vcftools is installed: